Recording acoustic guitar requires a totally different method than recording the electric guitar.

 5. Record Direct

 If you are looking for an alternative sound and your acoustic guitar has a plug, it might be a good idea to record direct.
-Just plug your guitar into a DI box and use some of the great guitar recording software that’s available to spice up your acoustic guitar sound.

 6. First Fret Brilliance

 In order to capture the delicate sound of the string a microphone placed at the first fret can pick up the intricacies of the strings.
 This can bring a whole new dimension to your acoustic guitar sound.
-Check out the First Fret Trick When Recording Acoustic Guitar for more information.

 7. Record in Stereo